duncanmcclean/simple-commerce/docs/upgrade-guide.md

 ],
 ```

+You'll also find that [the 'interfaces'](https://github.com/doublethreedigital/simple-commerce/tree/3.0/src/Contracts) for each of these Data APIs have been rewritten.

 In addition to these changes, you should check any custom code you've written is still compatible with Simple Commerce's updated APIs.
 Here's a few common examples of patterns in v2.4 and what they look like now in v3.0.

 #### Creating products/customers/orders/coupons